FRopero/tuningGA/README.md

 This repository contains the results for the tuning process of a genetic algorithm solving the classic TSP.

 ## Results Directory
-The results of the algorithm are in the directory: TERRA Results/
+The results of the algorithm are in the directory: TERRA Results\
   - irace.Rdata: database in R format with every data of the tunning process.
   - convergenceGraph.fig: figure in matlab with the convergence graph of the experiment.
 It can be replicated using the convergenceGraph.m script located at the root directory.
   - convergenceGraph.PNG: the convergence graph in .PNG format.